· · ·

 Forming the Biscuits

 Sprinkle black currants evenly over one half of the dough.
-Place the other half of the dough onto the top of the dried fruit.
+Fold the other half of the dough on top of the dried fruit.

 With a lightly floured rolling pin, roll out the dough to a 15×8″ rectangle.
 It will resemble the thickness of a pie crust.